darkoverlordofdata/scala-native-sdl2/vs.md

 scala-native runs in wsl, so there is no communication between ide and debugger

 when kotlin-native crashes, so does gdb, so it's about even.

+## performance
+I'm averaging the time spent in game.update() per frame.
+Scala seems about 10X faster, however both are well below 50% of the frame.

+Under stress (shooting lots of ships), scala slows down, but is still about 2x the speed of kotlin.
+Due to the way that presents, I think this is due to gc.
+Kotlin scales better, and has negligible slowdown.
+Tuning the kotlin algorythm could probably move the needle on that 2x to a 1x

+## decision
+So - Kotlin:

+    scales better
+    more platforms
+    auto-bindings